 5/8 Peter and Dan Snow trace the Tet Offensive of 1968, the turning point of the Vietnam War.
 (R)

 Margaret Beckett delivers a lecture on the Great Offices of State.

 Recorded coverage of Plaid Cymru leader Leanne Wood's speech to the party's conference.

-1/8 Film about how humans exploit the sea's riches with great ingenuity and bravery.
+1/8 Documentary about how humans exploit the sea's riches with great ingenuity and bravery.
 (R)